Louisville, Kentucky: 19th century

+20th century

+Following the Civil War and the Emancipation Proclamation, freed slaves settled in a neighborhood of Louisville called Little Africa, nicknamed "the gateway to the South", near the present neighborhood of Park DuValle.
+The neighborhood was described as a "thriving community" by the 1920s, and declined between the 1940s and 1950s.

-In 1914, the City of Louisville passed a racially-based residential zoning code, following Baltimore, Atlanta, and a handful of cities in the Carolinas.
+In 1914, the city of Louisville passed a racially based residential zoning code, following Baltimore, Atlanta, and a handful of cities in the Carolinas.
 The NAACP challenged the ordinance in two cases.
-Two weeks after the ordinance enacted, an African-American named Arthur Harris moved into a house on a block designated for whites.
+Two weeks after the ordinance was enacted, an African-American named Arthur Harris moved into a house on a block designated for whites.
 He was prosecuted and found guilty.
 The second case was planned to create a test case.
 William Warley, the president of the local chapter of the NAACP, tendered a purchase offer on a white block from Charles Buchanan, a white real estate agent.
 Warley also wrote a letter declaring his intention to build a house on that lot and reside there.
 With the understanding that the Louisville ordinance made it illegal for him to live there, Warley withheld payment, setting in motion a breach of contract suit by Buchanan.
-By 1917 the US Supreme Court agreed to hear the case of Buchanan v.
+By 1917 the U.S. Supreme Court agreed to hear the case of Buchanan v.
 Warley.
 The court struck down the Louisville residential segregation ordinance, ruling that it violated the Fourteenth Amendment's due process clause.

 In 1917, shortly after the United States' entry into World War I, Louisville was selected as the site of Camp Zachary Taylor.
 Camp Taylor was one of the country's largest World War I training camps.
 It was home of the 84th Infantry Division and trained over 150,000 men by the end of war, including F. Scott Fitzgerald.
 The camp was closed in 1921.
 Many of the buildings and infrastructure in the Camp Taylor neighborhood of Louisville are there as a result of the training camp.

 In 1929, Louisville completed the lock and dam in the Falls of the Ohio and the city began referring to itself as "where Northern enterprise and Southern hospitality meet".
-Between the industrial boom of that year and through the Great Depression, Louisville gained 15,000 new residents, about three percent of them black(450), most fleeing poverty in rural areas.
+Between the industrial boom of that year and through the Great Depression, Louisville gained 15,000 new residents, about 3% of them black, most fleeing poverty in rural areas.

 Throughout January 1937, 19.17 in of rain fell in Louisville, and by January 27, the Ohio River crested at a record 57.15 ft, almost 30 ft above flood stage.
 These events triggered the "Great Flood of 1937", which lasted into early February.
 The flood submerged 60–70 percent of the city, caused complete loss of power for four days, and forced the evacuation of 175,000 or 230,000 residents, depending on sources.
-Ninety people died as a result of the flood.
-It led to dramatic changes in where residents lived.
+90 people died as a result of the flood.
+This led to dramatic changes in where residents lived.
+After the flood, the areas of high elevation in the eastern part of the city had decades of residential growth.
 Today, the city is protected by numerous flood walls.
-After the flood, the areas of high elevation in the eastern part of the city had decades of residential growth.